INVESTMENT OPPORTUNITIES IN KENYA

 Tax Treaties and Investment Promotion and Protection Agreements

-Kenya’s infrastructure landscape is also undergoing significant transformation as evidenced by commitment of over USD20 billion towards infrastructure development through public private partnerships.
+Kenya’s infrastructure landscape is also undergoing significant transformation as evidenced by the commitment of over USD20 billion towards infrastructure development through public-private partnerships.

 Increasing investment in infrastructure under PPP arrangements

 IT Hub to be built on 5000 acres of land in Machakos County.

 LAMU PORT SOUTHERN SUDAN –ETHIOPIA TRANSPORT CORRIDOR (LAPPSET) ($ 5.5BN)

 Construction of Lamu Port headquarters is in progress.

 Railway systems around Nairobi, connecting Mombasa to Malaba/Kisumu to be complete in 2018.